dNamiLab/dNami/doc/usage/quickstart.rst

 Setting up a basic case like this is essentially a three-step process:

 1. Specify the governing equations and the boundary conditions in symbolic form using the dNami syntax in the ``rhs.py`` file
-2. Specify the desired numerics in the ``genRhs.py`` file then generate and compile the fortran  code
+2. Specify the desired numerics in the ``genRhs.py`` file then generate and compile the Fortran  code
 3. Specify the problem parameter and integrate the equations in time in the ``compute.py`` file

 .. note::

-    A minimal functional example for each of these files that allow the case to be run are given in the ``/exm/1d_euler_nonreflective`` directory.
+    A minimal functional example for each of these files that allows the case to be run are given in the ``/exm/1d_euler_nonreflective`` directory.
 The core elements of each of these files are presented here.

 The user is referred to the API documentation for the settings and function arguments not detailed here. :numref:`exworkflow` shows an overview of the file locations and steps detailed below.